Beet Pulp: It's Not Just For Winter

 Beet pulp contains pectin and pectin is great for preventing and healing ulcers

 Beet pulp, unlike bran mash, ferments well in the colon

 The beet pulp fiber has a prebiotic effect.
 It helps to support healthy organisms in the large bowel

 Did I mention, beet pulp is highly digestible?
 See number 1!!!

 Beet pulp mash is wonderful for senior horses that have difficulty chewing

 Some beet pulp pellets might have molasses added to it, so if you're feeding a horse that shouldn't get the sugary stuff, be sure to check the label!
 We've always used plain beet pulp pellets for our mashes!

 How to Make a Beet Pulp Mash

-1 part beet pulp pellets to 4 parts water is good ratio.
+1 part beet pulp pellets to 3 or 4 parts water is good ratio.
 You can add salt and if you want you want to make it extra special, you can add apples and carrots!